 Personal Injury Protection (PIP) is a type of insurance that is required under all car insurance policies in Florida.
-This covers 80% of any medical bills up to $10,000.00; 60% of loss wages, and also provides a $10,000.00 death benefit.
-Florida first enacted what is known as the PIP Statute in 1971 as a way of guarantying individuals that their medical bills, whether they are at fault for the crash or not, to have a large number of their medical bills paid.
+This covers 80% of any medical bills up to $10,000.00; 60% of lost wages and also provides a $10,000.00 death benefit.
+Florida first enacted what is known as the PIP Statute in 1971 as a way of guarantying individuals that their medical bills, whether they are at fault for the crash or not, have a large number of their medical bills paid.
 In exchange for that guaranteed payment, the Legislature enacted a restriction on lawsuits that would only allow individuals to seek non-economic damages (pain and suffering) if they received a permanent injury.
-This Law did not and has not affected somebody’s ability to recover economic damages, which are loss wages, medical bills and loss of support and services.
-When this Law was first enacted, a number of the provisions were struck down as being un-constitutional by the Florida Supreme Court, but in effect, the system has been in place since the early 1970’s and until recently has worked very well and helped a tremendous amount of individuals having medical bills paid during an auto accident.
+This Law did not and has not affected somebody’s ability to recover economic damages, which are lost wages, medical bills, and loss of support and services.
+When this Law was first enacted, a number of the provisions were struck down as being unconstitutional by the Florida Supreme Court, but in effect, the system has been in place since the early 1970s and until recently has worked very well and helped a tremendous amount of individuals having medical bills paid during an auto accident.

 NOTE: What I am about ready to outline does not go into effect until January 1, 2013, therefore up until that date, Florida’s current Personal Injury Protection (PIP) Laws do apply.

 - Starting January 1, 2013, the initial treatment must be obtained within fourteen (14) days from the accident.

 - That “initial services” and care must be lawfully provided, supervised, ordered, or prescribed by a licensed physician, D.O.
 (Doctor of Osteopath), Dentist, or Chiropractic Physicians or provided in a hospital or in a facility that owns or is wholly owned by a hospital.